 The School of Health Care Professions at the University of Wisconsin-Stevens Point is in preliminary planning for a Doctor of Physical Therapy (DPT) program.
-The planning process will require several approvals, including approvals of the University of Wisconsin System Board of Regents, the Higher Learning Commission and the Commission on Accreditation in Physical Therapy Education (CAPTE).
+The planning process will require several approvals, including the Higher Learning Commission and the Commission on Accreditation in Physical Therapy Education (CAPTE).
+The program cannot begin accepting students until all approvals have been granted.
 With this FAQ page, we seek to inform stakeholders regarding our planning process and the timeline for our planned DPT.

 What steps have been taken to explore the DPT at UWSP?

 The UW System Board of Regents approved the DPT at the December 2018 meeting.
 This allows the program to move forward with planning for the DPT program.
 The program submitted a Notice of Intent to Seek Accreditation of a DPT program to the Commission on Accreditation in Physical Therapy Education in December.
 This notice includes a needs assessment that outlines why a DPT at UW-Stevens Point is the right program at the right time.

 What activities are ongoing?